d2l-ai/d2l-en/chapter_preface/index.md

 (i) the motivations for casting a problem in a particular way;
 (ii) the mathematical form of a given model;
 (iii) the optimization algorithms for fitting the models to data;
-(iv) the basic statistical principles and intuitions that help us to extract generalizable insights from data;
+(iv) the statistical principles that tell us when we should expect our models to generalize to unseen data and practical methods for certifying that they have, in fact, generalized;
-and (v) the engineering required to train models efficiently, navigating the pitfalls of numerical computing and getting the most out of available hardware.
+and (v) the engineering techniques required to train models efficiently, navigating the pitfalls of numerical computing and getting the most out of available hardware.
 Teaching both the critical thinking skills